Nicholas-Kho/vuw-hackathon-2025/README.md

 ```
 This will provide all of the required tools and dependencies for development.
 In the dev shell, you may use:
  - `ghciwatch` for live compiler feedback on the Haskell part of the project
  - `elm reactor` for live compiler feedback on the Elm part of the project as well as a development server.
 You should run this in `frontend/`.
+You will probably also want to set `USE_CORS=true` in the `.env` file.
- - `cabal run api-codegen <path to frontend/src>` to generate the Elm API bindings.
+ - `cabal run api-codegen -- <path to frontend/src> -l <port the main server is on>` to generate the Elm API bindings.
 You must do this if you change the backend API spec or any types deriving Elm definitions.
  - `cabal run muselinks` to run the main app

 If it's your first time in the dev-shell, you should run
 ```
-cabal run api-codegen frontend/src
+cabal run api-codegen -- frontend/src -l 8080
 ```
 before developing or running the frontend to ensure the backend bindings are there.
 Elm should complain pretty loud if you forget to do this, or if the bindings are outdated.